TuiChain/deployment/README.md

 The other three repositories are included here as submodules, the idea being to store in this repo a working combination of specific versions of those repos.
 The scripts automatically initialize and update them.

+## Dependencies

+- You must have Python 3.8 (or higher) and `npm` installed.
+- On Debian/Ubuntu you probably also need: `sudo apt-get install python3-dev libpq-dev`
+- On macOS you probably also need: `brew install postgresql`

 <!-- ----------------------------------------------------------------------- -->